YK7188/YK_Lab/09-iOS Enrollment with Apple Configurator and Intune — Limitations Without ABM/README.md

 ✔ Remote Management was triggered, but no enrollment configuration was successfully delivered to the device.

-✔ It appears that without Apple Business Manager, the device cannot be recognized by Intune.
+✔ Without Apple Business Manager, the device is not recognized by Intune during Setup Assistant.

 ## Conclusion

 Even after assigning a Configurator enrollment profile and importing the device serial number, the iPhone failed to download any enrollment configuration during Setup Assistant.

-This suggests that without Apple Business Manager, Intune cannot fully recognize the device for device-driven enrollment, and no configuration is delivered before user authentication.
+This suggests that without Apple Business Manager, Intune cannot fully recognize the device for device-driven enrollment, and enrollment fails before user authentication.